-The first type of UK limited company tax when you are paying taxes as an independent contractor is Corporation Tax.
-Limited companies pay Corporation Tax and this is payable by every company that makes a profit every 12 months.
+The first type of UK limited company tax when you’re paying taxes as an independent contractor is Corporation Tax.
+Limited companies pay Corporation Tax for each accounting period that they prepare accounts for.
+This is payable by every company that makes a profit every 12 months.
 Therefore, when we consider ltd company taxes explained, CT is the main tax within your business taxes.

 Out of your taxes as a contractor, CT is the principal tax for your company as mentioned.
 Therefore, it makes sense to claim for all your genuine business expenses each year.
 This includes both rechargeable expenses to your client and non-rechargeable ones.
 Expenses help to lower your company’s profit.
 Therefore, they give tax relief which, in turn, reduces your company’s overall contractor Corporation Tax bill.

 Salaries are regarded as business expenses, and these also help reduce CT.
 Therefore, from the outset, you should consider what your salary is going to be.
-In addition, you could also consider employing your spouse if they are going to be helping you run your company.
+In addition, you could also consider employing your spouse if they’re going to be helping you run your company.

 When we consider what contractor tax (UK) your own limited company pays, CT is the main tax for a limited company (UK).
-Each year, your company will pay CT on its taxable profits over to HMRC.
-In addition, each company has to have a financial year-end for filing and tax reasons.
+Each year, your company pays CT on its taxable profits over to HMRC.
+In addition, each company must have a financial year-end for filing and tax reasons.
 Therefore, if your company’s year-end is 30 September 2023, your company would pay CT on its profits for the year to 30 September 2023.